 \subsection{Evaluation Metrics}

-We assess the quality of the reconstructed image via peak signal-to-noise ratio (PSNR) \cite{hore2010image}.
-We include the structural similarity index measure (SSIM) \cite{wang2002universal,wang2004image} for the reconstructed images.
-To assess the speed of convergence, we employ two simple metrics: steady PSNR and rise time (denoted by $\star$ in the figures).
-The steady PSNR is the median PSNR over the last 5k iterations of the fine-tuning stage.
-The rise time is the iteration number at which we reach the baseline PSNR (i.e.\ DIP's steady PSNR) up to a threshold, which is set to \SI{0.1}{dB}.
-In addition, we always consider the iteration-wise median PSNR over 5 runs of the same experiment (with varying seeds) for these metrics; we use \num{5} runs for 2D and \num{3} runs for 3D.
-The variability between runs does not only arise from random initialization of the network parameters or noise input, but also from numerical effects in parallel computations on GPU.
+We measure the reconstruction quality via peak signal-to-noise ratio (PSNR), and include structural similarity index measure (SSIM) \cite{wang2004image} for reconstructions.
+To assess the convergence speed, we employ two metrics: steady PSNR and rise time (denoted by $\star$ in the figures).
+The steady PSNR is the median PSNR over the last \num{5}k iterations.
+The rise time is the iteration number at which we reach the baseline PSNR (i.e.\ DIP's steady PSNR) up to a threshold \SI{0.1}{dB}.
+In addition, we always consider the iteration-wise median PSNR over repeated runs of the same experiment (with varying seeds) for these metrics; we use \num{5} runs for 2D and \num{3} runs for 3D.
+The variability between runs does arise not only from random initialization of the network parameters or noise input, but also from numerical effects in parallel computations on GPU.
 The optimal reconstruction $\varphi_{\theta_{\text{min-loss}}}(z)$ is taken from the iteration with minimum loss value $l_{{\rm t}}(\theta_{\text{min-loss}})= \min_{i\in 0\dots N} l_{{\rm t}}(\theta^{[i]})$.
 This remedies non-monotonous loss minimization, yet the (E)DIP optimization plots and steady PSNR computations use the actual iterate to facilitate a direct analysis.